Ojami/bfilereader/README.md

     "PNPLA3"
     "PNPLA3,SAMM50"
 ```
 We can also use regular expression (regex) and further add another filter.
-So, this time we want to find all missense variants and all variants on genes from PNPLA family.
+This time, we want to find 1)all variants on PNPLA family genes and 2)missense variants on other genes.
 We also would like to only extract frist 10 columns (by using `extractCol` option).
 ```
 patterns = ["PNPLA*", "missense"];
 cols = ["nearest_genes", "consequence"];